 - If you can, raise the bed to a level that reduces back strain for you.
 Make the bed flat.

-- Get as close to the patient as you can.
+- Get as close to the person as you can.

-- Place one of your hands on the patient’s shoulder and your other hand on their hip.
+- Place one of your hands on the patient's shoulder and your other hand on the hip.

-- Shift your weight to your front foot as you gently pull the patient’s shoulder toward you.
-Then shift your weight to your back foot as you gently pull their hip toward you.
+- Standing with one foot ahead of the other, shift your weight to your front foot as you gently pull the patient's shoulder toward you.
+Then shift your weight to your back foot as you gently pull the person's hip toward you.